 The best way to find an experienced, licensed transaction manager is to find other agents in your area and find out who they’re using.
 Get a few names and interview each one.
 Find out what they do, their experience, and most importantly, get a sense of their personality type.
 Ideally, they’re going to be talking to your clients every week, so you want somebody that reflects your style and approach.

 You can use a program called SendOutCards to send them cards on their birthday, the anniversary of when they close on their house, Christmas cards, event invites, and any personal monthly communication you want to send, such as monthly newsletters.
-SendOutCards for Realtors is a great program to help you easily stay in touch with all of your past clients.
+Check out my post on SendOutCards to see how I stay in touch with all my current and past clients.

 Final Thoughts on Real Estate Agent Buyer Checklist